A Tale of Two Christmas Carols

 And then, the old story goes, he is met in visitations on each of three successive nights with sinister spirits who lead him through the grim experiences of his Christmas past, Christmas present, and Christmas future.
 And each is a disheartening, hopeless state.
 The last of these visitations, to Scrooge’s horror, portends his own likely end and the utter disregard for his loss by all of his acquaintances.
 And it is all because of the selfish life he has led.

-In Dickens’ original novella, published in 1843, some scenes from Ebenezer’s childhood suggest that the road he later drifted into was a result—at least in part—from an abusive father and his schoolmates’ exclusion of him from their activities.
+In Dickens’ original novella, published in 1843, some scenes from Ebenezer’s childhood suggest that the road into which he later drifted resulted—at least in part—from an abusive father and his schoolmates’ exclusion of him from their activities.
 (Can you imagine being answerable to the name “Ebenezer” as a child?
 Of course, it is a biblical name, with decidedly positive meaning to regular readers of Scripture, but, really, “Ebenezer”?)

 And Dickens’ depiction of the young Ebenezer surely came from some autobiographical memories.
 Born into poverty himself, he had had only four years’ schooling.
 With his father in jail, he had been pressed into all kinds of work in a blacking factory to support the rest of his impoverished family.